georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-histogram-aggregation.md

 }
 ```

+%  TEST[setup:sales]

 When aggregating ranges, buckets are based on the values of the returned documents.
 This means the response may include buckets outside of a query’s range.
 For example, if your query looks for values greater than 100, and you have a range covering 50 to 150, and an interval of 50, that document will land in 3 buckets - 50, 100, and 150.
 In general, it’s best to think of the query and aggregation steps as independent - the query selects a set of documents, and then the aggregation buckets those documents without regard to how they were selected.
-See [note on bucketing range fields](/reference/data-analysis/aggregations/search-aggregations-bucket-range-field-note.md) for more information and an example.
+See [note on bucketing range fields](search-aggregations-bucket-range-field-note.md) for more information and an example.

 $$$search-aggregations-bucket-histogram-aggregation-hard-bounds$$$
 The `hard_bounds` is a counterpart of `extended_bounds` and can limit the range of buckets in the histogram.
-It is particularly useful in the case of open [data ranges](/reference/elasticsearch/mapping-reference/range.md) that can result in a very large number of buckets.
+It is particularly useful in the case of open [data ranges](range.md) that can result in a very large number of buckets.

 Example: